CygenceTech/content-ops-starter/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          "ETECH's cybersecurity solutions have been a game-changer for our firm.
+          "Cygence AI cybersecurity solutions have been a game-changer for our firm.
 With their advanced threat detection and prevention systems, we've seen a significant reduction in security breaches.
 Their team is incredibly responsive and always available to address any concerns.
-          Thanks to ETECH, we can now focus on our core business without worrying about cyber threats."
+          Thanks to Cygence Technology, we can now focus on our core business without worrying about cyber threats."

           — Sarah L., CTO, Financial Services Firm